Women are the stars (and the victims) of the Beijing Olympics

 But while participation and representation of women at the Olympics have improved, critics point out there's a dark side to how women are treated at the Games.

-This lack of power was highlighted in Beijing by the case of Kamila Valieva the 15-year-old Russian skater who found herself at the center of an international doping scandal.
+This lack of power was highlighted in Beijing by the case of Kamila Valieva, the 15-year-old Russian figure skater who found herself at the center of an international doping scandal.

 "Maybe she would have preferred to just leave the ice and just have this story behind her," he said.